 This is why when I talk about podcast interviews, I talk so much about having something like a resource page or a go-to opt-in.
 Have them go to one thing.
 In your outro, it should again be have them go to one thing, it should not be “You could call me, you could email me, you can send a carrier pigeon, you could buy this offer, this offer, or this offer, join this program, or attend this event.”
 No. It's “Here's what's next.”

 This is why having a couple versions of this outro might be beneficial to you.
-In different seasons, that outro might be different.
+Because in different seasons, that outro might be different.
 You might be, and very likely will be, changing this more frequently than you are your introduction.
 Your intro is going to probably stay more consistent than your outro, especially if you're somebody who has different sales offers in different seasons of the business.

 If you've got a couple of ways to work with you, this might change depending on what you have open at that time, and that's cool.
-But it can't be all the things in every episode.
-It needs to be one thing in each episode.
+But it can't be all the things every episode.
+It needs to be one thing each episode.
 If you want to have different calls-to-action in your episode, that's cool, that's absolutely fine.
 But what we're talking about now is your outro.

-In the beginning, we talk about The Podcast Newsroom, and at the end, we talk about podcast production (usually) but occasionally something else.
-In this series we've been talking about those Podcast Strategy Intensives because that's what we're talking about right now, that's what we're working towards right now and so I want you to be thinking about what's the one thing I want them to go do after this bit of content.
+You'll notice there are almost always at least two options, calls-to-action in this show.
+At the beginning we talk about The Newsroom, at the end we talk about generally production but occasionally something else.
+This series we've been talking about those Podcast Strategy Intensives because that's what we're talking about right now, that's what we're working towards right now and so I want you to be thinking about what's the one thing I want them to go do after this bit of content.
 After this thing we talked about, what is the thing they do next?
 If you don't know what that is, you need to rework the episode, not the outro.

 Head over to uncommonlymore.com/intensive and grab your spot at one of those Podcast Strategy Intensives.
 We'll talk about this together.
-I will see you next week for part three of our podcast housekeeping series.
+I will see you next week for part three of our podcast-housekeeping series.